jojokarlin/Git_DRI_Jan_2017/sections/commandline.md

 [<<< Previous](examples.md) | [Next >>>](gitconfig.md)

-# Review of the command line
+# Review of the Command Line

-In contrast to a GUI, or graphical user interface, the command line lets us tell our computer exactly what we want it to do using successive lines of text.

-The commmand line is one of the primary ways of using Git on your computer.
-We're going to use this method practice what we learned yesterday, and help us grasp the concepts of Git.
-To review...
+We'll be using the command line in this session, so let's review some command line basics first, including navigation.
+For more on the command line, review the [materials for the command line session](https://github.com/DHRI-Curriculum/command-line).

 ## Accessing the Terminal

 ### Mac OS

 Press the space bar and the command key at the same time and type `terminal`.
+Press `Enter`.

 ### Windows

 Press the Windows button on your keyboard.
-When the search menu pops up, type `cmd` and press `Enter`.
+When the search menu pops up, type `git bash` and press `Enter`.

 ## Practice Navigating the Command Line

 In this session, we will be making a syllabus and using Git to keep track of our revisions.
 Let's create a Git project folder

+	cd <directory-name>

-`cd <directory-name>` will let you navigate inside a directory of your choosing.
+will let you navigate inside a directory of your choosing.

-Type `cd Desktop` and hit enter.

-Now, `cd ..` lets you go up a directory.
+Type

+	cd Desktop

+and hit `Enter`.
+This will change your current working directory from `/Users/<your-name>` to `/Users/<your-name>/Desktop`.

+To check your current directory, type

+	pwd

+Try this now to make sure you're in your Desktop directory.

+Now, use

+	cd ..

+to go up one directory.
+In this case, this will take you back to your home directory.

 Practice going back and forth between your Desktop and your home directory.
-Experiment!
-The more you type the more natural the command line will feel.

-Got lost? `pwd` or "print working directory" will tell you where you are if you get a little lost.

 When finished, go to your Desktop folder and check that you're there with `pwd`.

-### Making a Git Project Folder
+## Making a Git Project Folder

+If you've worked through the command line session, you should see a `projects` folder on your desktop.
+Navigate into it with

+	cd projects

+If you don't have a projects folder on your desktop, create one with

+	mkdir projects

-From your Desktop, navigate into your `projects` folder.
+From `Desktop`, navigate into your `projects` folder.
 Then create a `git` folder with the below command:

 	mkdir git

+Enter the new `git` folder with

+	cd git

-Use your GUI to confirm that you have a `git` folder inside your `projects` folder on the desktop.
-Your folder structure should look like this:
+At this point, when you type `pwd`, Your folder structure should look like this:

 	/home/<username>/Desktop/projects/git